pezi/dart_periphery/example/i2c_ssd1306_java/README.md

 This examples uses the JAVA awt class to generate graphics for the OLED SSD1306.

-This demos displays two images, an emoji and a sine curve created by a bsh (Java Bean Shell) script.
+This demos displays two images, an emoji and a sine curve created by a `bsh` (Java Bean Shell) script.

-## 📖 Steps to start the demo - tested on a Raspberry Pi and Armbian
+## 📖 Steps to start the demo - tested on a Raspberry OS and Armbian

 `apt install fonts-noto-color-emoji`

 `sudo apt-get install openjdk-17-jdk`

-for Armbian supports higher JDK versione.g. `sudo apt-get install openjdk-21-jdk`
+Armbian supports higher JDK versione.g. `sudo apt-get install openjdk-21-jdk`

-Set the correct `JAVA_HOME` environment to the JDK
+Set `JAVA_HOME` environment to the JDK

 `export JAVA_HOME=/usr/lib/jvm/default-java`

-Compile the Java code including the bean shell support.
+Compile the Java code including Bean Shell support.

 `javac -cp ./lib/bsh-2.0b4.jar at/flutterdev/EmojiBMPGenerator.java`